Ansible Role keycloak¶

 keycloak__db_vendor

-String.
 Specifies the database server Keycloak is supposed to use.
-Possible options:
+Changing this requires a full run with the

 keycloak__expose_healthcheck_endpoints